Skip to content

 | Name | Neighbor | Neighbor System Name | Neighbor Chassis ID | Neighbor First Message | Neighbor Last Update | Neighbor Port |

-We can also make sure that our startup-configuration that was provided in external files in original topology is applied in good order and we can perform ping between two nodes:
+We can also make sure that our startup-configuration that was provided in external files in original topology is applied in good order and we can perform the ping between two clients

 VM-based nodes?#